piscolomo/rescata/README.md

 #=> "do_something"
 ```

-You can get the error instance if your method derived to rescue can receive an argument.
+You can get the error instance if your method called to rescue can receive an argument.

 ```ruby
 class User